Xeronaus/Cedaruke/README.md

 3. Click Cetadustry from Artifacts in the opened workflow
 4. Extract the jar from the downloaded zip

+For file import as method.
+Follow these steps:

+1. Locate Cetadustry.jar
+2. Open Mindustry
+3. Go to Mods tab
+4. Go to Import Mods
+5. Choose Import File

 For file placement as method.
 Follow these steps:

-1. f

-For file import as method Follow these steps:

-1. f
+1. Locate Cetadustry.jar
+2. Right click the jar
+3. Choose Cut
+4. Go to the mods folder
+5. Right click anywhere in the folder
+6. Paste the jar to there

+Location for the mods folder
+- Windows: C:\Users\Username\AppData\Roaming\Mindustry\mods
+- MacOS:
+- Linux:

 # Alternative
 If you're experiencing lag or crashes when playing Cetadustry, consider using a smaller version of Cetadustry which is based on planets.